WinzarH/LikertMakeR/articles/makeItemsScale_explainer.md

 algorithm produces datasets whose observed reliability closely matches the requested value.

-Because row variance depends only on the distribution of item values, many different candidate rows share identical dispersion values.
+Many different candidate rows share identical dispersion values.
+When this occurs at the same sum-value, the algorithm randomly selecting among tied candidates.
+This avoids systematic preference for particular partitions while preserving the desired correlation structure.

-Randomly selecting among tied candidates avoids systematic preference for particular partitions while preserving the desired correlation structure.
+Candidate item partitions produce a discrete set of dispersion values, which means the achieved reliability can only approximate the requested value.
+In simulation tests the deviation from the target Cronbach’s

-Because candidate item partitions produce a discrete set of dispersion values, the achieved reliability can only approximate the requested value.
-In simulation tests the deviation from the target Cronbach’s α is typically less than 0.001.
+$`\alpha`$ is typically less than `0.001`.